vchong/staking-sdk-cli/README.md

 1. Setup staking cli according to the [installation instructions](#installation).
 2. Create a `config.toml` file for the staking cli.
 Refer to `config.toml` [example](#configuration).
 3. Get a Funded Address and populate the `config.toml` with its private key.
+For better security, export `PRIVATE_KEY` as an env var, or even better, use a Ledger hardware wallet and adjust `config.toml` accordingly.
 4. Make sure you have enough tokens in your wallet - **minimum stake: 100,000 MON** to register and **sufficient gas** to execute the transactions.
 5. Choose between [cli](#cli-workflow) or [tui](#tui-workflow) mode and execute the `add-validator` workflow as described below.
 6. Follow the debug and troubleshooting steps below in case of unexpected behaviour or general issues.